-Colorado meets this goal in part.
-Although the state is commended for using a constant benefit multiplier, it should consider no longer basing retirement eligibility on years of service.
-This change would result in a pension plan that treats all teachers more equitably, regardless of where they are in their careers.
+Mississippi does not meet this goal.
+The state should not only utilize a constant benefit multiplier, but it should also consider increasing its retirement age to align with Social Security and no longer basing eligibility on years of service.
+These changes would result in a pension plan that treats all teachers more equitably, regardless of where they are in their careers.

-Does pension wealth in Colorado accumulate uniformly for all teachers?
+Does pension wealth in Mississippi accumulate uniformly for all teachers?